assignittous/mise-en-place/README.md

 ## Dependencies/Assumptions

 1. You have Ruby 2.x.x installed
-2. You use Chef to provision servers
+2. You use Chef Client to provision servers (and not Chef Server)
-3. Your Chef is in a git repo
+3. Your Chef solution is in a git repo

 ## Important For Mac Users or If You Are Using SSH Forwarding